-Dr. Richburg joined San Diego Sports Medicine and Family Health Center following the completion of our Sports Medicine Fellowship Program in 1998.
+Dr. Richburg joined San Diego Sports Medicine & Family Health Center following the completion of our Sports Medicine Fellowship Program in 1998.
 After graduating from Loma Linda University Medical School he completed his residency at Santa Monica UCLA Hospital.
 Dr. Richburg is board certified in Family Medicine with a Certificate of Added Qualifications in Sports Medicine.
 Dr. Richburg is the Head Team Physician at the U.S. Olympic Training Center in Chula Vista.
 He is also the Director of Athletic Medicine for the San Diego State University Aztecs.
 He is the Clinical Director of the SDSM Peak Performance Program, Skin Wellness Program, and the Sorrento Valley office.
 Dr. Richburg's other clinical interests include youth sports care, concussion care, cycling medicine, and martial arts of all disciplines.
 Lastly, he has been voted by his peers as one of San Diego's Top Doctors in Family Medicine and Sports Medicine for multiple years.